 Surprisingly, reverse transfers also account for students who vertically transfer but never end up receiving their degrees, not just students who transfer from a four-year institution to a two-year institution or co-enroll.
 The National Student Clearinghouse has created an initiative to retroactively grant associate’s degrees to students who never completed their bachelor’s degrees.
 They do this by reverse transferring the credits a student earned at a four-year institution back to a community college that will then grant the student an associate’s degree.
-Between 2003 and 2013, two million students attended college for more than two years and didn’t earn a degree.
-78% of those students vertically transferred from their community colleges.
 The Clearinghouse Reverse Transfer Project aims to help eligible students gain their associate’s degrees, degrees they’ve earned but not received, regardless of their final level of educational attainment.
 They may be eligible if they’ve completed the right number and combination of classes required for the degree.
 Projects are currently in development in Missouri, Texas, and Wisconsin.